MatAtBread/nodent/README.md

 	"use nodent-es7";
 	"use nodent-generators";

-The ES7 proposal for async and await specified not only the syntactic elements `async` and `await` (i.e. where they can be placed), the execution semantics (how they affect flow of execution), but also the types involved.
+The ES7 proposal for async and await specifies the syntactic elements `async` and `await` (i.e. where they can be placed), the execution semantics (how they affect flow of execution), but also the types involved.
 In particular, `async` functions are specified to return a hidden Promise, and await should be followed by an expression that evaluates to a Promise.
+The proposal also contains an implementation based on generators.

 ### Which one should you use?
 All the implementations work with each other - you can mix and match.